Eirik Haugan

 Eirik Haugan (born 27 August 1997) is a Norwegian footballer who plays for Molde.

 Career

 Growing up in Molde, Haugan started his youth career in Molde FK at the age of 5.
 He was a Norway youth international from 2012.

 Marseille

 On 28 August 2015, Haugan left Molde to join Marseille.
 He never appeared in the first team, be it on the pitch or on the bench.

 Östersund

 On 13 February 2019, Östersund announced the signing of Haugan to a three-and-a-half-year contract.

 Molde return

 On 7 February 2022, Molde announced the return of Haugan from Östersund on a one-year contract.
 On 13 September 2022, Haugan extended his contract with Molde until the end of 2026.
+On 31 March 2026, Haugan extended his contract again with Molde, until the end of the 2029 season.